Easy Ayurveda Video Classes

 Pongamia dry bark powder and Triphala coarse powder are taken in 1:1 ratio and decoction is made.
 This decoction is used to administer internally (in the dose of 20-30 ml) and externally, for sitz bath in case of post operative care of ano-rectal alkaline therapies (Kshara therapy).

-Karanja plant is an ever green plant that adds beauty to the nature.
-It is the reason why it is planted in both the sides of the roads.
+Karanja plant is an evergreen plant that adds beauty to nature.
+It is the reason why it is planted on both sides of the roads.
 Also due to its dense leaflets and wide spread branches it is giving considerable shade to the walking tracks.
-The flowering of the plant is also makes the nature beautiful and the huge medicinal values made it so appreciable among the people.
+The flowering of the plant also makes nature beautiful and the huge medicinal values made it so appreciable among the people.

 Parts used